akkaouim/ECD_coaching_bot_comparison/USAGE.md

 3. **Method-Based Analysis Tables**
    - Refrigerator example rate by method and version
    - Median user words per session by method and version
-   - Average FLW score by method and version
+   - Average FLW score by method and version (with dynamic rating statistics)

 4. **Session Progression Analysis**
    - Interactive line graph with Chart.js